hooklift/node-libvirt/API.md

  libvirt.VIR_CPU_COMPARE_INCOMPATIBLE,
  libvirt.VIR_CPU_COMPARE_IDENTICAL,
  libvirt.VIR_CPU_COMPARE_SUPERSET.
-Or null plus an exception with an Error instance if ocurred an error.
+Or null plus an exception with an Error instance if occurred an error.

 ### getCapabilities()
  Provides a xml with capabilities of the hypervisor.